lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 didn't work under Ubuntu 22.04 LTS.

 I am not sure of the reason...
-I had to install `dotnet` 3.1 (even though 2.1 was mentioned in the video above), an older version of `dotnet` than available by default on 22.04 LTS.
-This older version depended of an older version of `libssl`, namely `libss1`, that wasn't available on ubuntu (again, `libssl3` was the default version).
-I had to download and compile `libss1` by hand, which I seemed to do successfully.
+I had to install `dotnet` 3.1 (even though 2.1 was mentioned in the video above), an older version than the one available by default on Ubuntu 22.04 LTS. `dotnet` version 3.1 itself depended of an older version of `libssl`, namely `libss1`, that wasn't available on ubuntu (again, `libssl3` was the default version).
+I had to download and compile `libss1` by hand, which seemed to be successful, but ended up with a crashing MaxQuant.

 Next, I followed [these
 instructions](https://bioinformatics.stackexchange.com/a/13901), that
 suggested to use `mono`, and installing it via `conda`.
-This proved to be successful and I will be using that setup in the following sections.
+This proved to be successful.
+I will be using that setup in the following sections.

 ```
 # create the environment